ansys/ansys-tools-visualization-interface/doc/source/getting_started/index.rst

 Getting started
 ###############

-This section describes how to install PyAnsys Visualizer in user mode and quickly begin using it.
-If you are interested in contributing to PyAnsys Visualizer, see :ref:`contribute` for information on installing in developer mode.
+This section describes how to install Visualization Interface tool in user mode and quickly begin using it.
+If you are interested in contributing to Visualization Interface tool, see :ref:`contribute` for information on installing in developer mode.

 Installation
 ============

-To use `pip <https://pypi.org/project/pip/>`_ to install PyAnsys Visualizer, run this command:
+To use `pip <https://pypi.org/project/pip/>`_ to install Visualization Interface tool, run this command:

 .. code:: bash